5roop/task12/README.md

 |   A2   | [0.2, 0.08]  |  [0.8, 0.6]  |

 Model outputs are in the order [False, True].
 What is to be done in this case?
 A simple trick would be to take the highest value.
 In this case this would mean answer 1 is correct and the answer is the effect of the premise.
 Should this be done differently?

+# Addendum 2022-05-26T10:19:37

+Question has been resolved.
+We train AND eval models separately.
+Meaning that the output matrix is no longer 2x2x2, but only 1x2x2.